cfi2017/timedctl-rs/README.md

 ## Releases

-Releases are managed automatically using GoReleaser and GitHub Actions.
-When a new version tag is pushed, a new release is created:
+Releases are managed automatically using go-semantic-release and GoReleaser with GitHub Actions.
+When code is merged to the main branch, a new release is created if needed based on conventional commit messages:

 - `feat:` commits trigger a minor version bump
 - `fix:` commits trigger a patch version bump
 - `feat!:` or `fix!:` commits with breaking changes trigger a major version bump

 The release notes are generated automatically based on the commit messages since the last tag.
-The configuration for GoReleaser is stored in the `.goreleaser.yaml` file at the root of the project.
+The configuration for go-semantic-release is stored in the `.gsr.yaml` file and GoReleaser configuration is in `.goreleaser.yaml` at the root of the project.